Boise State vs. San Diego State NCAA Football Odds, Plays and Insights | November 26, 2021

 - Boise State is 7-4-0 against the spread this season.

-- The Broncos have an against the spread record of 3-4 in their seven games when favored by 2.5 points or more so far this season.
+- The Broncos have been favored by 3 points or more seven times this season and are 3-4 ATS in those matchups.

 - Boise State's games this year have hit the over on only two of 11 set point totals (18.2%).

-- When Boise State puts up more than 17.4 points, it is 7-3 against the spread and 7-3 overall.
+- Boise State is 7-3 against the spread and 7-3 overall this season when the team puts up more than 17.4 points.

-- In games that Boise State churns out more than 313.7 yards, the team is 5-3 against the spread and 6-2 overall.
+- Boise State is 5-3 against the spread and 6-2 overall when the team totals more than 313.7 yards.

 - The Broncos have turned the ball over 12 times this season, five fewer than the Aztecs have forced (17).